kulvishwas8/kulAge/README.md

 # kulAge
 This application is an age-based asset allocation tool that calculates investment allocation solely from the user’s date of birth, assuming a maximum age of 85 years.
-It is implemented in Python using NumPy, pandas, Plotly, and Streamlit for an interactive web-based interface.
+It is implemented in Python using  Streamlit for an interactive web-based interface.

 ## Overview